 In truth, translation experts have devised this methodology for those cases when choosing a particular variant of English can be expected to cause confusion.
 In simple terms, it involves avoiding words, phrases, and idioms from a particular region and instead of putting the onus on the translator to find ways to convey the original meaning in the most concise way.
 Keeping sentences short and clear and using only culturally neutral language helps non-native speakers comprehend a text much more easily.

 The question of spelling choice in words that commonly vary between variants is another issue to consider.
 In practice, the simpler spelling or more easily comprehensible choice is the obvious choice to use.
 In the case of ‘colour’ versus ‘color’, ‘color’ will often be preferred.
 However, there are words whose meanings bare no distinct comparison and where a choice indeed needs to be made.
 For example, a car ‘boot’ in British English would be a car ‘trunk’ in the US, while a ‘lift’ in the UK is an ‘elevator’ in the US.
 If possible, it may be simpler to just avoid using the term at all, although, unsurprisingly, this method isn’t foolproof either and may actually hinder producing effective translations for the sake of inclusivity.

 A Choice Needs to be Made

 From a marketing standpoint, there are many variables at play when considering which English is the ‘better’ choice for a given translation.
 Regional preference, marketing strategy, overall accessibility, and translation costs all have an impact.
-Only a professional translation provider specialised in technical translation and with experiences of the many nuances to be considered when aiming for flawless translation of technical manuals could hope to advise you as to which approach would best suit your needs.
+Professional translation providers specialised in technical translation and with experiences of the many nuances to be considered when aiming for flawless translation of technical manuals are well placed to advise as to which approach would best suit your needs.